List of Sakigake!! Otokojuku characters: Momotaro Tsurugi

 Also known as Momo.
 The main character and the strongest of the 1st Years, later the Otokojuku Representative.
 He is fluent in multiple languages and is a master of various secret techniques, always wears a white hachimaki, carries around a katana, has a laid-back attitude and sense of humor and often dozes off during class.
 Very little is known about his past or how he got so strong.
 In the past, he trained at a temple to learn the Shoukyuu Soudan, and his son Shishimaru in Akatsuki!!
 Otokojuku underwent the same training.
 After graduating from Otokojuku, he enrolled in University of Tokyo, and after that he studied abroad at Harvard University.
 In Akatsuki!!
-Otokojuku he works for the Prime Minister of Japan.
+Otokojuku he’s retired from the position of Prime Minister of Japan.